RusKursusGruppen/robo-flach/README.md

     is [Idempotent](https://en.wikipedia.org/wiki/Idempotence)**
 * [src/chatBot.py][chatbot]
-    This is the _fun_ part of the code, here the bot actually writes in the chat, this file extends the class described [here](class).
+    This is the _fun_ part of the code, here the bot actually writes in the chat, this file extends the class described [here][class].
 The code is event driven so look at the functions of the form `onEventHappend` for instance `onMessage`.
 Additional Inspiration can be found [here](https://fbchat.readthedocs.io/en/master/examples.html)